Spacerocket Launches Introducing Infrastructure as Code

 Go to the EC2 service in the search bar and navigate to Elastic IPs via the left navigation menu.

 Click "Allocate Elastic IP address".
-On the next screen stick with default Amazon's pool of IPv4 addresses and give a Name tag of Demo Cloud9 EIP and then click "Allocate".
+On the next screen stick with Amazon's default pool of IPv4 addresses, give it a Name tag of Cloud9 EIP, and then click "Allocate".

-On the next screen select the Cloud9 EIP address and click the "Actions" drop down button and click "Associate Elastic IP" (or click the button that says "Associate this Elastic IP address" in the big green banner).
+On the next screen, select the Cloud9 EIP address and click the "Actions" drop-down button.
+Click "Associate Elastic IP" (or click the button that says "Associate this Elastic IP address" in the big green banner).

 Getting your Elastic IP

-To obtain your Elastic IP, navigate to the EC2 service in the AWS console, then on the left sidebar, go to Network & Security > Elastic IPs.
+To obtain your Elastic IP, navigate to the EC2 service in the AWS console.
+In the left sidebar, go to Network & Security > Elastic IPs.
 Select your Cloud9 EIP and under the 'Summary' tab, copy the "Allocated IPv4 address".
-Keep in mind that when using it in CIDR notation, it will be in the format '<IP.AD.DR.ESS>/32'.
+When using it in CIDR notation, it will be in the format <IP.AD.DR.ESS>/32.

-Before you can use the Terraform and Packer tools on our brand spanking new Cloud9 IDE, we need to install them on the system.
+Before you can use the Terraform and Packer tools on your Cloud9 IDE, we need to install them on the system.

 How to install Terraform on Ubuntu

-You can find the official Terraform install steps at https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli Under the Linux > Ubuntu/Debian tab.
+You can find the official Terraform install steps at https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli .

 How to install Packer on Ubuntu

-Since we already have Hashicorp's Linux repository on our system, we can run the following command to install Packer:
+Since we already have Hashicorp's Linux repository on our system, run the following command to install Packer:

 sudo apt-get update && sudo apt-get install packer